-Jeff Almeida is a director at Grant & Eisenhofer practicing in the areas of corporate, securities and consumer litigation.

-Mr. Almeida has a wide breadth of complex commercial litigation experience, with over 18 years of litigation experience.
-He has primarily represented domestic and foreign institutional investors in prominent securities fraud class actions and opt-out cases, including In re JPMorgan Chase & Co.
-Securities Litigation (London Whale) (S.D.N.Y.); In re Medtronic Securities Litigation (D. Minn.); In re Refco Inc. Securities Litigation (S.D.N.Y.); In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation (D.N.J.); In re Bank of America/Merrill Lynch Securities Litigation (S.D.N.Y.); In re Pfizer Inc. Securities Litigation (S.D.N.Y.); In re Global Cash Access Holdings Securities Litigation (D. Nev.); and In re Career Education Corp.
-Securities Litigation (S.D.
-Ill.).

-Mr. Almeida has also been actively engaged in derivative, class, and appraisal litigation in the Delaware Court of Chancery, including the matters In re Tyson Foods, Inc. Consolidated Shareholder Litigation, which resulted in historic rulings clarifying the fiduciary duties of corporate directors in connection with the administration of stock option plans; Louisiana Municipal Police Employees' Retirement System v.
-Crawford (Caremark), a well-publicized derivative action challenging the terms of the Caremark and CVS merger that resulted in a \$3.2 billion settlement; and In re Genentech Inc. Shareholder Litigation, where he successfully represented Genentech minority stockholders against Roche's heavy-handed attempt to squeeze out the minority to seize control of Genentech.

-In consumer litigation, Mr. Almeida currently serves as counsel for plaintiffs in two separate consumer class actions against Ford Motor Company, one of which involves Ford's defective infotainment system and the second of which involves unintended acceleration.
-In other commercial fraud litigation, he has also successfully represented hedge fund clients in claims involving short-squeeze market manipulation and the marketing and sale of abusive tax shelters.
+Jeff Almeida is a director at Grant & Eisenhofer practicing in the areas of corporate, securities and complex commercial litigation.
+Mr. Almeida has represented domestic and foreign institutional investors in prominent securities fraud actions including, In re Qwest Communications International Securities Litigation; In re Alstom SA Securities Litigation; In re Refco Inc. Securities Litigation; In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation; In re Pfizer Inc. Securities Litigation; and In re Global Cash Access Holdings Securities Litigation.
+Mr. Almeida has also been actively engaged in derivative and class litigation in the Delaware Court of Chancery, including the matters In re Tyson Foods, Inc., which resulted in historic rulings clarifying the fiduciary duties of corporate directors in connection with the administration of stock option plans; Louisiana Police Employees Retirement System v.
+Crawford ("Caremark"), a well-publicized derivative action challenging the terms of the Caremark and CVS merger that resulted in a \$3.2 billion settlement; and In re Genentech Inc. Shareholder Litigation, where he successfully represented Genentech minority stockholders against Roche's heavy-handed attempt to squeeze out the minority to seize control of Genentech.
+In recent years, Mr. Almeida has also represented prominent hedge fund clients in complex commercial litigation involving claims of short-squeeze market manipulation and the marketing and sale of abusive tax shelters.